Creamy, energizing, and packed with vegan protein—this chocolate matcha smoothie is perfect post-workout or as a delicious way to recharge.

 Why this recipe works

-- Nutrient-dense whole foods: This smoothie is made with whole, minimally processed ingredients like matcha, cocoa, oats, and banana, providing natural energy and essential nutrients.
+- Nutrient-dense whole foods: This smoothie is made with whole, minimally processed ingredients like matcha, cocoa, oats, and banana.

-- Energizing & protein-packed: With up to 40 grams of protein, this matcha protein shake is the ultimate green tea smoothie made from plant-based sources (depending on your milk & protein powder).
-This smoothie supports muscle recovery and satiety.
+- Protein-packed & satisfying: With up to 40 grams of plant-based protein (depending on your milk & protein powder choice), this smoothie keeps me full and satisfied for hours.

 - Rich chocolate flavor: Cocoa powder adds deep chocolate notes while keeping it refined sugar-free.